Robotrek - Programming & Robotics Instructor

 Ages 12–17 — DIY Robots: Arduino Course for Teens (self-designed course)

-• Students wrote real Arduino C++ from lesson one — no block-based tools.
+• Students wrote real Arduino C++ code from lesson one — no block-based tools.
 Each lesson followed a consistent rhythm: new concept → standalone sketch → exercise building on previous code

 • Structured the course in five phases: